Dealing With Grief And Loss

 Taking time to care for yourself might feel selfish to you, but upon learning that John the Baptist—his beloved cousin—had died, Jesus just wanted to be alone.

-13“When Jesus heard what had happened, he withdrew by boat privately to a solitary place.”
-(Matthew 14:13)
+“When Jesus heard what had happened, he withdrew by boat privately to a solitary place.”
+Matthew 14:13 NIV

-In the middle of your grief and loss, don’t forget to take time away when you need it.
+In the middle of dealing with grief and loss, don’t forget to take time away when you need it.
 Be kind to yourself and look after your mind and body as if you were caring for a hurting friend.

 Your friend is grieving, and you want to help.
 Maybe your friend has lost a loved one, has been diagnosed with a serious illness, or is going through a divorce.
 But you don’t know how to help, and you worry you’ll worsen their pain.
 That’s a common concern for many Christians.
 Here are a few ideas of what you can do to help…